 9. Hazardous water

-Ranking number nine is hazardous water.
+Ranking number nine is hazardous to water.
 It might be a shallow water body, a dam, submerged objects, or strong currents.
 You should keep an eye on the nautical chart for buoys and aids signifying these areas.

 Shallow waters can cause running aground, which happens when a boat is stranded because the water is not deep enough to keep it afloat.
 In 2020, almost 500 running aground accidents occurred, resulting in 14 deaths.